 Misconceptions Around Staying On-Premise

-IT leaders who have decided to maintain their on-prem infrastructures usually have strong reasons for staying loyal.
+IT leaders who have decided to maintain their on-premise infrastructures usually have strong reasons for staying loyal.
 The problem is that many of those reasons are based on misconceptions.
-The following are a few of the myths surrounding staying on-prem:
+The following are a few of the myths surrounding staying on-prem.

-On-prem infrastructures may give IT teams physical control over their servers, storage, and network, but the real risks have nothing to do with the hardware or where the actual data resides.
-The threats are more on the virtual and clinical side—an operating system not being patched, environments not being encrypted, malware or vulnerabilities inside running applications, inefficiencies in logging.
-Ask yourself: Does your on-prem team have the skill set to manage that kind of protection, and can your equipment keep up with new, unknown threats?
+On-premise infrastructures may give IT teams physical control over their servers, storage, and network, but the real risks have nothing to do with the hardware or where the actual data resides.
+The threats are more on the virtual and clinical side — an operating system not being patched (many of which are now end-of-life and no longer supported, such as Microsoft 7), environments not being encrypted, malware or vulnerabilities inside running applications, inefficiencies in logging, and more.
+Ask yourself: Does your on-premise team have the skill set to manage that kind of protection, and can your equipment keep up with new, unknown threats?

 Cost containment is a valid concern when it comes to the cloud.
 With on-prem data centers, IT leaders know exactly how much capacity they have and have full control over their costs when new needs arise.
 However, in cloud-based infrastructures, users are essentially given the ability to log into a virtual portal or virtual appliance and spin up unlimited resources.
 Although this is beneficial for organizations that want to scale, it can pose some real budget concerns when left unmanaged.